Also check out WHS DIY Rehoming Listings

 NOTE: Before we can post your pet on our website you need to submit proof of rabies vaccination and spay/neuter to email@example.com.
 Please include your name and your pets name in the email with needed documentation.

 Once an application is received we will forward their information on to you directly.
-You can then reach out to them to speak to them so they can learn more and visit your pet.
+You will then reach out to them to speak to them so they can learn more and visit your pet.
 Animals will remain on the Web site for at least 30 days but please email us once your pet has been adopted so we can keep things current.

 Other suggestions to help.